jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

 But how are you supposed to ensure that the existing handlers in your codebase use `myResponse`?

-Again, thanks to the `http.ResponseWriter` being an interface, and a small one, it is easy to write a *middleware* to wrap existing handlers so they use the custom response writer.
+Again, because `http.ResponseWriter` is an interface, and a small one, it is easy to write a *middleware* to wrap existing handlers and inject the custom response writer.
-It helps that the `http.HandlerFunc` interface encodes the signature of HTTP handlers.
+The convenient `http.HandlerFunc` type helps us clarify signatures.[^1]

 ``` go
 func wrapHandler(next http.HandlerFunc) http.HandlerFunc {